benschwarz/currency.io/README.md

 ### Other notes
 We're using an image to do the small drop shadows rather than using `box-shadow`, which turns out to be horrible for mobile browser performance.

-We've designed everything using `em`s, which is really useful as this means you can scale everything up by 150% and test it in Chrome or Safari.
+We've designed everything using `em`s, which is really useful as this means you can scale everything up by 150% and test it in Chrome or Safari (just be sure to set your user-agent string to iPhone or something supported).
 Much less hassle than testing directly in the iOS Simulator.

 Developing strictly for Android/iOS kicks ass.
 * No need for graceful degradation